-I. Oscillatory Devices:
+I. Oscillatory Devices

 - A. Based upon our criteria and assessment of the peer-reviewed literature, the Flutter Valve, Lung Flute and Acapella device have been medically proven to be effective and, therefore, are considered medically appropriate for persons with hypersecretory lung disorders. - B. Based upon our criteria and assessment of the peer-reviewed literature, the Vibralung Acoustical Percussor is considered medically appropriate when ALL of the following criteria are met: - 1.
-The patient has a documented disease, such as cystic fibrosis, ciliary dyskinesia, or bronchiectasis, that impairs clearance of secretions, with medical justification for the need and length of time the system will be utilized; - 2.
+The patient has a documented disease, such as cystic fibrosis, ciliary dyskinesia, or bronchiectasis, that impairs clearance of secretions, with medical justification for the need and length of time the system will be utilized: - 2.
 The patient has had exacerbations of respiratory distress involving inability to clear mucus effectively from the respiratory tract; - 3.
-Where appropriate, the patient's medical record includes documentation of failure with flutter valve or acapella device therapy; and - 4.
-The patient does not already use a high frequency chest wall compression device (e.g., the Vest System, Medpulse Respiratory Vest System, Smart Wrap, Smart Vest). - C. Based upon our criteria and assessment of the peer-reviewed literature, high frequency chest wall compression devices (e.g., the Vest System, Medpulse Respiratory Vest System, Smart Wrap, Smart Vest) and intrapulmonary percussive ventilation devices, or IPV, (e.g., Percussionaire, Percussinator, TXP, Impulsator) have been medically proven to be effective and, therefore, are considered medically appropriate when ALL of the following criteria are met:
+Where appropriate, the patient's medical record includes documentation of failure with flutter valve or acapella device therapy; - 4.
+The patient does not already use a high frequency chest wall compression device (e.g., the Vest System, Medpulse Respiratory Vest System, Smart Wrap, Smart Vest). - C. Based upon our criteria and assessment of the peer-reviewed literature, high frequency chest wall compression devices (e.g., Monarch Airway Clearance System, AffloVest Vest Airway System, MedPulse Respiratory Vest System, Smart Vest) and intrapulmonary percussive ventilation devices (IPV) (e.g., Percussionaire, Percussinator, TXP, Impulsator) have been medically proven to be effective and, therefore, are considered medically appropriate when ALL of the following criteria are met: - 1.
+The patient has a documented disease, that impairs clearance of secretions (e.g., cystic fibrosis, ciliary dyskinesia, or diffuse bronchiectasis); - 2.
+The patient has a demonstrated need for the airway clearance device with exacerbations of respiratory distress involving inability to clear mucus effectively from the respiratory tract;